tobykurien/Xtendroid/README.md

 }
 ```

 Declare the activity in your ```AndroidManifest.xml``` file, add the internet permission, and that's it!
-Note the lack of boilerplate code and Java verbosity in things like exception handling and implementing anonymous inner classes for handlers.
+Note the lack of boilerplate code and Java verbosity in things like loading layouts and finding Views, exception handling, and implementing anonymous inner classes for handlers.

 This and other examples are in the [examples folder][examples].
 The [Xtendroid Test app][] is like Android's API Demos app, and showcases the various features of Xtendroid.